rivy-t/powerlog/README.md

 Seventh,

-You can now use any of the properties in `MyLogLevels` as logging methods.
+You can now use any of the properties in `MyLogLevel` as logging methods.

 ```ts
 myLogger.debug('Hello World');